 To gain an edge on your opponents in daily fantasy, you’re going to have to look beyond traditional numbers.
 This means using advanced statistics and metrics, instead of using the standard rankings listed on mainstream sites, such as fantasy points allowed and NFL.com’s rankings when it comes to defense and offense.

 For instance, on DraftKings, there is a column under the lineup editor that is “Opponent’s Rank vs. Position” (OPRK).
 You can often predict how popular a player might be based on this ranking.
-If a quarterback is facing a defense that is ranked 31st against QB scoring (e.g. they’ve given up the 2nd most points to quarterbacks) you can guess that people will gravitate towards playing them that weekend.
+If a quarterback is facing a defense that is ranked 31st against QB scoring, (they’ve given up the 2nd most points to quarterbacks) you can guess people to gravitate towards playing them that weekend.

 As I mentioned above, this logic isn’t necessarily flawed in all cases, but it’s surely not something we want to use as the foundation of our research.
 Shockingly enough, these rankings are enough for people to immediately slot in some players without considering other factors.

 If winning money at DFS was as simple as looking at defensive position rankings, we would all be millionaires!
 My point here is that these numbers and most other “stats” that are utilized by most season-long, casual fantasy players aren’t going to get the job done when it comes to winning at NFL DFS.

 In this article, I will go over some of my favorite statistics and tools for daily fantasy players to put themselves in a position to win when lineups lock.